 As a precaution to protect the health and safety of staff, officials, and the general public, Councilmembers will not be physically in attendance, but available via teleconference phone call.
 Please watch our Live Video Stream online here.

-Due to the shelter-in-place Health Orders from Contra Costa Health Services, the City is cancelling all events through May 7, 2020.
+Due to the shelter-in-place Health Orders from Contra Costa Health Services, the City is cancelling all events until further notice.

 Contra Costa County Library locations will close until further notice as a precaution to help prevent the spread of COVID-19 in the community.
 Based on recommendations from the County Health Department, the closures are necessary to encourage social distancing and protect both patrons and staff in the libraries.